>> This story is not meant for copyright infringement.

 "Dam, they're gone.
 But if we need to use this laser, how do we know what it does?"
 Lora simply frowned.

 Alan started clicking away on the PC's keyboard, knowing this old stuff from the base he was born in.
-The last 10 tasks on what looked like a to-do list, all dated from 2012 were
+The last 10 tasks on the system's history cache, all dated from 2012 were

 1. Maintenance Check #1132049